Roy Hargrove: Posthumous career

-In July 2021, Hargrove's estate released posthumously via Resonance Records the double-album In Harmony, a live duet recording made in 2006 and 2007 with pianist Mulgrew Miller that returned Hargrove to the Top 5 of the Billboard jazz chart.
+In July 2021, Hargrove's estate released via Resonance Records the double-album In Harmony, a live duet recording made in 2006 and 2007 with pianist Mulgrew Miller that returned Hargrove to the Top 5 of the Billboard jazz chart.
 Slate selected In Harmony as one of the best jazz albums of 2021.
-The Académie du Jazz awarded In Harmony its prize for "Best Reissue or Best Unpublished" album of 2021.
+The Académie du Jazz awarded In Harmony its prize for "Best Reissue or Best Unpublished" album of 2021.JazzTimes noted that "a sense of irrepressible playfulness makes itself felt [on the recording], as trumpeter and pianist toss ideas back and forth like ballplayers in a round of pepper: every moment new and sparkling, celebrating a brotherhood of the spirit bonded by joy, deepened by inspiration, and anointed with love."

-Hargrove was posthumously elected to the DownBeat Magazine "Jazz Hall of Fame" in November 2021.
+Hargrove was posthumously elected to DownBeat magazine's "Jazz Hall of Fame" in November 2021.

 In June 2022, the documentary Hargrove, filmed during the final year of his life, debuted at the Tribeca Festival.
 Hargrove's estate issued a statement objecting to the film as not what he had envisioned when agreeing to participate.
-Rio Sakairi, the Artistic Director of New York's "The Jazz Gallery," an art and performance space which Hargrove co-founded in 1995, also issued a statement objecting to accusations made in the film about Hargrove's managers.
+Rio Sakairi, Artistic Director of New York's "The Jazz Gallery", an art and performance space that Hargrove co-founded in 1995, also issued a statement objecting to accusations made in the film about Hargrove's managers.

-Celebrating the 30th anniversary of its performance, in October 2023, Jazz at Lincoln Center released a live recording of Hargrove's original composition "The Love Suite: In Mahogany", a five-movement piece which he did not play again live after its debut performance in 1993.
-Jazziz Magazine called the album an "unearthed gem" that "showcases the much-missed trumpeter’s virtuosity and soulful songwriting ...."
+Also in 2022, the French label Heavenly Sweetness released a 2009 live recording of Hargrove and the RH Factor's performance of "I'll Stay" as part of the compilation album "Jazz à Vienne: Past & Future."

-Jazz critic Nate Chinen of NPR applauded the album as "a flat-out marvel — maybe the most vivid example we have of Roy's ability to marshal hard-bop fire in a new form, steeped in swinging tradition but sparking and crackling right now."
+Celebrating the 30th anniversary of its performance, in October 2023, Jazz at Lincoln Center released a live recording of Hargrove's original composition The Love Suite: In Mahogany, a five-movement piece that he did not play again live after its debut performance in 1993.
+Jazziz Magazine called the album an "unearthed gem" that "showcases the much-missed trumpeter’s virtuosity and soulful songwriting".
+Jazz critic Nate Chinen of NPR applauded the album as "a flat-out marvel — maybe the most vivid example we have of Roy's ability to marshal hard-bop fire in a new form, steeped in swinging tradition but sparking and crackling right now".

-A year later, in September 2024, Verve Records announced the release of a previously-unheard archival album titled "Grande-Terre" by Roy Hargrove's Crisol that had originally been recorded back in 1998.
+In September 2024, Verve Records announced the release of a previously-unheard archival album titled Grande-Terre by Roy Hargrove's Crisol that had been recorded back in 1998.
 Music critic Sharonne Cohen of Everything Jazz praised the recording, noting that "Grande-Terre brims with Crisol's intricate and sophisticated arrangements, Hargrove's explosive, imaginative and soul-stirring playing, and the band's powerful, singular sound."
-The New York Times was equally effusive about the album, noting that it "shows off the high-wire, from-the-gut jazz Hargrove played most nights of his life."
-NPR Music included "Grande-Terre" among its "50 Best Albums of 2024," comparing it favorably to its predecessor Habana as "an even more fluent and focused celebration of Afro-Cuban musical lineage, with Hargrove and his Crisol band both in exceptionally strong form."
+The New York Times was equally effusive about the album, noting that it "shows off the high-wire, from-the-gut jazz Hargrove played most nights of his life".
+NPR Music included Grande-Terre among its "50 Best Albums of 2024", comparing it favorably to its predecessor Habana as "an even more fluent and focused celebration of Afro-Cuban musical lineage, with Hargrove and his Crisol band both in exceptionally strong form".